 Rockschool Practical Exams

 Students only require the one piano book for Rockschool, as it includes the technical work for that level.
 (The Guidebook for Popular Music Theory is also recommended to be able to prepare for the general knowledge requirements).

 All Rockschool songs, technical work, sight reading and improvisation need to be played along with backing tracks; the book has a unique code to be able to download all the tracks.
-It will be necessary to have a device (such as a computer or MP3 player) to be able to load the backing tracks onto and practise with once all the work has been prepared at the full speed.
+I encourage all RockSchool students to make use of the RSL Learning Platform, which has all the sheet music, exercises and backing tracks loaded, and they can be slowed down, have sections set to loop over to practise specific parts, and more.

 AMEB Practical Exams

 Piano (and Piano for Leisure) exams are held every week between April and November at the UWA Claremont campus (which is NOT the same as the main UWA campus in Crawley – see map).

 - AMEB Technical Workbook – a once off cost, which will cover all grades (supplied first)